Best Practices for Church Financial Internal Controls

 - Signs checks

-v The Pastor must be included as an authorized signer on all accounts as administrator of the church and its affiliated organizations.
+- The Pastor must be included as an authorized signer on all accounts as administrator of the church and its affiliated organizations.
 This ensures the Pastor is aware of all accounts in the name of the church.
-This also protects the misuse of the parish tax ID number.
+This also protects against the misuse of the parish tax ID number.

 - Removes check, vendor copy of stub, vendor remittance stub and provided envelope (unsealed) and hands to secretary for mailing.

-- Gives church copy of bill back to bookkeeper for filing.
+- Gives church copy of bill back to the bookkeeper for filing.